dhdhxji/multi-paint/README.md

 # Multi-paint server.
 Multiplayer paint server
-This project was developed for lab.
-There is multi user multi-thread server application for simultaneously receiving and processing draw commands from multiple users.
+This project was developed for a lab.
+There is a multi-user multi-thread server application for simultaneously receiving and processing draw commands from multiple users.

 # How to use
 ## Run with maven